A personal mission statement is a powerful tool for helping you focus on the things that are important for you.

 It can lead you like a roadmap through life.

-A personal mission statement focuses on
+According to Covey, a personal mission statement focuses on:

-what you want to be (character) and
+what you want to be (character)

-to do (contributions & achievements) and
+what you want to do (contributions & achievements)

 Mostly it is hard for us to deal with major changes in our lives.